-- Recent market volatility has led to a historic rise in high yield spreads not seen since the financial crisis, which recently hit highs of 1087bp and currently sit above 900bp. - History shows that as spreads breach 900bp, forward returns have been positive in all instances.
-According to JPM, the median annualized return over the next 12, 24, and 36 months for high yield as spreads cross 900bp is 36.9%, 25.5%, and 20.8%. - Further, the high yield market sharply outperformed equities coming out of the GFC on both a risk-adjusted and total return basis. - The high yield market is much more fundamentally sound than it has been in previous cycles. - Downgrades from IG corporates into the high yield universe will be the biggest theme in 2020, however, this should continue to elevate the overall quality of the high yield universe and will result in dislocations borne from forced selling IG mandates.
+- Recent market volatility has led to a historic rise in global high yield spreads not seen since the financial crisis. - History shows that as U.S. high yield spreads breach 900bp, forward returns have been positive in all instances.
+According to JPM, the median annualized return over the next 12, 24, and 36 months for high yield as spreads cross 900bp is 36.9%, 25.5%, and 20.8%. - Further, the global high yield market sharply outperformed global equities in the initial recovery phase coming out of the GFC. - The high yield market is much more fundamentally sound than it has been in previous cycles. - Downgrades from IG corporates into the high yield universe will be the biggest theme in 2020, however, this should continue to elevate the overall quality of the high yield universe and will result in dislocations borne from forced selling IG mandates.
 We believe the new supply will be adequately absorbed by high yield investors.

 Risk assets have experienced significant volatility this year as a result of the COVID-19 outbreak and the subsequent shutdown.
 High yield bonds, in particular, have experienced material declines this year as risk-off sentiment has roiled the market.
-High yield spreads, which had rallied in the back half of 2019 and started the year near post-crisis lows, have experienced one of the most pronounced periods of widening on record.
-Since January, spreads are nearly 700bp wider, at over 900bp from a low of 338bp in mid-January.
+Global high yield spreads, which had rallied in the back half of 2019 and started the year near post-crisis lows, have experienced one of the most pronounced periods of widening on record.
+Global high yield spreads are nearly 400bp wider to year-end 2019 levels, at over 700bp after reaching a low of 333bp in mid-January.
 Needless to say, the speed and severity of this spike in volatility has been unprecedented.

-Chart 1: High Yield Option-Adjusted Spreads
+Chart 1: Global High Yield Option-Adjusted Spreads

-Source: ICE BofAML U.S. High Yield Constrained Index, as of 3 April 2020
+Source: ICE BofAML Developed Markets High Yield Constrained Index, as of 13 April 2020

 With spreads where they are, and given what we believe to be a fundamentally stronger environment for credit than in past cycles, we believe this presents an attractive entry point into the asset class.
-According to JPM, the median annualized return over the next 12, 24, and 36 months for high yield as spreads cross 900bp is 36.9%, 25.5%, and 20.8%.
-With a horizon of a year or more, the high yield market has generated only positive returns in 25 examples as spreads cross 900bp.
+According to JPM1, the median annualized return over the next 12, 24, and 36 months for U.S. high yield (a majority of the developed index) as spreads cross 900bp is 36.9%, 25.5%, and 20.8%.
+With a horizon of a year or more, the U.S. high yield market has generated only positive returns in 25 examples as spreads cross 900bp.
 With global rates where they are, we believe the continued investor search for yield will eventually look towards credit at a discount, as valuations today are unprecedented outside the depths of the financial crisis.